marcoromanelli-github/docs/help/faq.md

 The overhead in the job start and cleanup makes it unpractical to run thousands of short tasks as individual jobs on Star.

-The queueing setup on star, or rather, the accounting system generates overhead in the start and finish of a job of about 1 second at each end of the job.
+The queueing setup on Star, or rather, the accounting system generates overhead in the start and finish of a job of about 1 second at each end of the job.
 This overhead is insignificant when running large parallel jobs, but creates scaling issues when running a massive amount of